-All FPH online exams will be remotely invigilated as such candidates should try to ensure that they sit with a wall behind them to both facilitate the remote invigilation process and ensure security of the exam.
+All FPH online exams will be remotely invigilated.
+As such candidates should show invigilators their full room in the 360-degree environment check.
+If possible, candidates should try to ensure that they sit with the door/access to the room in full view of the camera to both facilitate the remote invigilation process and ensure security of the exam.
+If candidates have more than one entrance to the room, it is important that the invigilator has seen this on the environment check.
+The door (s) should be closed throughout the exam.
 It is important to ensure that your image is clear and is not obscured by either too much or too little light in the room.